DillonSingh/DillonSingh/README.md

 - Hi!
 I’m Dillon
-- I’m an aspiring Red Team Engineer
+- My passion are in Software Engineering, Pentesting, and Red Teaming
+- I am currently studying Cyber Security with MalTrak, however, I want to do this in addition to a Software Engineering Apprenticeship
-- I’m learning C++ & PowerShell scripting
+- I’m currently learning C++ & PowerShell scripting
-- I'll be posting my personal C++ projects on here
+- The role I am working towards is a Red Team Engineer

 - Email: dillonsingh98@gmail.com
 - LinkedIn Page: https://www.linkedin.com/in/dillon-singh/